-The Spanish language placement examination is taken to assess the proficiency level and to place a student at the most appropriate level in the curriculum of the Spanish language program at Simpson University.
+The Spanish language placement examination is taken to assess the proficiency level and to place students at the most appropriate level in the curriculum of the Spanish language program at Simpson University.
 Students who have special backgrounds, and those students who took Spanish elsewhere, including SU students who participated in exchange programs, are required to take this examination.
 The placement examination may be written or oral as deemed appropriate for the proper placement of students into the Spanish program.
-For more information, e-mail the Spanish language advisor in the Department of Communication & Modern Languages at drage@communication.communicat
+For more information, e-mail the Spanish language advisor in the Department of Communication & Modern Languages at dragae@simpsonu.edu.